 Unfortunately because of my shoulder pain I’ve decided to go “straight” home via the Oak Ridges Moraine Trail and not do the western half of my planned trip.
 Stayed tuned for another four to five daily trip blogs.

-This trip is a fundraiser for the http://www.bikeswithoutborders.org/ charity, where $100 helps us provide a repaired used bike, lock and helmet to the marginalized, empowering them with mobility.
+http://www.bikeswithoutborders.org/ Please donate.
+For ~$100 we provide a repaired used bike, lock and helmet to a marginalized person, empowering them with mobility.